HrushikeshK/tv_show/README.md

 * git

 ### Installation:
-* Copy the https URL given for this repository
+* Open your terminal and type "git clone https://github.com/HrushikeshK/tv_show.git"
-* Open terminal and type "git clone copied_url"
+* A folder with name "tv_show" will be created in which necessary files are placed.

 ### While running program for first time
 * You need to specify the path to your TV shows directory.
 * The format must be: TV show name(directory) -> Season number(directory) -> episodes(media files)
-* There should not be an extra directory between episodes and Season Number. e.g: The following path won't work TvShow/Show_name/Show_season/Extra_directory/episode.mp4
+* There should not be an extra directory between episodes and Season Number. e.g: The following path won't work TvShows/Show_name/Show_season/Extra_directory/episode.mp4

 #### If your tv shows are on the other device which is connected to your LAN and has ssh server running
 * You need to install sshfs utility.
 To install sshfs, type